NBCUniversal: Attempted buyout of 21st Century Fox assets and subsequent acquisition of Sky

-Preparation of Peacock streaming service
+Launch of Peacock, further restructuring

 On January 14, 2019, NBCUniversal announced that it would launch an over-the-top streaming service to compete with Netflix, CBS All Access, Amazon Prime Video, Hulu, Apple TV+, HBO Max, and Disney+.
 A reorganization of the major direct reporting division was made.
 Bonnie Hammer was appointed chairman of NBCUniversal Direct-to-Consumer and Digital Enterprises via the streaming services and the Digital Enterprises unit.
 Her former unit, NBCUniversal Cable Entertainment Group, was given to Mark Lazarus as chairman, NBCUniversal Broadcast, Cable, Sports and News.
 Universal Filmed Entertainment Group chairman Jeff Shell added NBC Entertainment, Telemundo and international channels as chairman of NBCUniversal Film and Entertainment.
 On September 17, 2019, NBCUniversal announced the service would be called Peacock and launched on July 15, 2020.
-In 2025, Comcast executives told investors that Peacock had grown a customer base of more than 41 million paid subscribers.
+In 2026, Comcast executives told investors that Peacock had grown a customer base of more than 46 million paid subscribers.

 NBCUniversal Content Studios was formed in October 2019 with Hammer as chairman and George Cheeks as vice chairman, who was co-chairman of NBC Entertainment.
 This new unit consists of Universal Television and Universal Content Productions.
 Hammer was replaced as chairman of the Direct-to-Consumer and Digital Enterprises unit by Comcast executive Matt Strauss, while Paul Telegdy would become sole chairman of NBC Entertainment and continue reporting to Shell.

 On February 25, 2020, Comcast announced it would purchase Xumo from the Panasonic/Viant joint venture for an undisclosed sum.
 The acquisition of the service—which will continue to operate as an independent business, albeit within Comcast's cable television division—stems mainly from Xumo's partnerships with smart TV manufacturers (including LG, Panasonic, and Vizio), which would allow Comcast to use Xumo's placement to market or showcase Xfinity and other Comcast services as well as use its technology to develop additional streaming platforms.
 The company plans to add content from the NBCUniversal programming library and the company's various television networks as well as use it to upsell Peacock, akin to ViacomCBS's utilization of Pluto TV.

-Vudu acquisition

-In February 2020, it was reported that Comcast (via NBCUniversal) had entered talks into acquiring Vudu from Walmart.
+In February 2020, it was reported that NBCUniversal had entered talks into acquiring Vudu from Walmart.
 On April 20, 2020, Fandango (jointly owned by Comcast and WarnerMedia) announced that it would be acquiring Vudu.
 The acquisition was completed on July 6, 2020.
-Vudu was renamed Fandango at Home in 2024.